 For example, a search for “best essential oil for first aid” yields a variety of essential oils from a blog that are arranged in list form.
 In this particular case, the author chose to use bullet points to list the oils, and this caught the attention of the search bots.

-(c) Optimize your content accordingly.
+(c) Optimize your content according to the SEO trends.

 While the Google answer box will not show the blog or site from which the information snippet was obtained, your website/blog URL will usually show up immediately below the answer box with your blog post title just below it (refer to the GIMP example below).

-Although you may get zero clicks, (considering less than 50% of searches don’t result in clicks) continually appearing on the search answer box exposes your brand to a broad audience and builds familiarity.
+Although you may get zero clicks (considering less than 50% of searches don’t result in clicks), continually appearing on the search answer box exposes your brand to a broad audience and builds familiarity.

 Also, in cases where users need more information, they are more likely to click on your website URL, which is located (usually) immediately below the answer.

-2. Voice Search Optimization
+2. Voice search optimization